W E D D I N G W O R K S H O P

 As a team we will collaboratively work to a set brief to decorate a beautiful ceremony backdrop.
 We will share our approach to constructing installations for weddings and events including both the creative design and practical mechanics that go into building large-scale floral installations without the use of floral foam.

 There is a split-payment option constituting a 50% deposit with the remaining balance due 6 weeks prior to the workshop start date.

 Places are limited, we teach as a pair and keep our intensive workshops intimate so that every student can benefit from individual attention and two sets of expertise and advice.

 To book a place on this workshop, please click here.

-A delicious, light lunch and refreshments will be supplied each day and all materials, aprons and snips are provided.
+10am to 4pm, with a break for lunch.
+Refreshments will be supplied each day and all materials, aprons and snips are provided.
 You are welcome to take flowers home with you after the workshop to enjoy over the weekend.